Curriculum

 In terms of research, my focus has been to demonstrate the value and existence of alternative ways of organising, driven by an ethic of care (for people and the planet) rather than the pursuit of profit.
 For example, I have co-edited a volume on alternative organisations, as well as published papers on concepts central to the articulation of alternative economic models (e.g. degrowth, commons).
 Recently, I have become interested in biodiversity management , and in particular in finding ways of valuing biodiversity based on an ethics of care, rather abstract economic valuation.
 I am also currently involved in a European wide project aimed at researching and developing an International Master’s programme on Social and Solidarity Economy (SE4Ces ).

-Dr. Chrissie Gale received a doctorate and an MSc in International Development from the University of Bristol.
+Dr. Christine (Chrissie) Gale received a doctorate and an MSc in International Development from the University of Bristol.
 She received her MA in Social Policy from the University of York.
 She is a Senior Honorary Research Fellow at the University of Strathclyde where for four years, she also led the international work for the Centre for Excellence for Children’s Care and Protection (CELCIS).
 This post encompassed the management of a global portfolio of child protection programmes and development of knowledge exchange opportunities, including facilitation of several international Massive Open Online Courses.
 Chrissie has a career spanning more than 30 years in which she continues to promote child rights with specific reference to child protection, alternative care, and the protection of children on the move in an international context.
 In addition to her work leading global research projects, Chrissie has lived and worked in many different regions of the world combining her professional expertise in the employ of international bodies and organisations such as UNICEF, UNHCR, UNWRA and Save the Children, with an academic career.
 This includes the provision of technical support to State, UN, and non-governmental bodies in the understanding and application of the UN Convention on the Rights of the Child to inform the development of national child protection systems.

-Fae is a previous graduate of the SWHR masters programme.
+Fae Gerlach is a previous graduate of the SWHR masters programme.
 She is an organiser and activist dedicated to developing intersectional, anti-oppressive leadership and enabling communities and organisations of tangible care in the struggle for migrants rights.
 For over 15 years, she has explored ways of creating social change.
 From youth work and teaching, to frontline response work and human rights advocacy, to organising and organisation and network-building, to project management and sociocultural, community-based work.
 Her work with migrant children, young people, trafficking victims and women throughout Europe informs her trauma-informed, non-oppressive and intersectional approach to solidarity, one that reflects the complex realities and relationships of those we organise with.

 Since 2003 Bettina Hildebrand is the head of communications and spokesperson of the independent German Institute for Human Rights in Berlin